 Cosmos: A Spacetime Odyssey

-The 2014 reboot of famed astronomer Carl Sagan's much beloved series "Cosmos" gained wide acclaim when it hit the small screen earlier this year, and now, you can re-watch every episode of "Cosmos: A Spacetime Odyssey" hosted by famed astrophyscist Neil deGrasse Tyson with this Blu-ray or DVD set ($38.85 on Amazon.com).
+The 2014 reboot of famed astronomer Carl Sagan's much beloved series "Cosmos" gained wide acclaim when it hit the small screen, and now, you can re-watch every episode of "Cosmos: A Spacetime Odyssey" hosted by famed astrophyscist Neil deGrasse Tyson with this Blu-ray or DVD set ($38.85 on Amazon.com).
 The special sets come complete with a variety of special features including a making-of documentary.

 Why we love it: The 21st-century relaunch of Cosmos was the perfect series to bring some of the latest discoveries in astronomy into the household.
 The Blu-ray is a 3-disc set with four special feautres, incuding a retrospective on Carl Sagan's legacy, the series' iconic Cosmic Calendar and an audio commentary for the debut episode "Standing up in the Milky Way."

 "Cosmos: A Personal Voyage" is a space classic.
 Hosted by famed astronomer and science popularizer Carl Sagan, the show, takes viewers on a ride through the universe and this box set allows you to take it home with you ($64.45 on Amazon.com).

 Why we love it: If you were a fan of "Cosmos" when it aired in 1980, this 7-disc set is a great addition to relive the wonder from the original broadcast, but has been digitally remastered for the digital age.
 In our view, it's the best primer for the 2014 follow-up, "Cosmos: A Spacetime Journey," when planning a thoughtful trip through the galaxy and beyond.